-So you’d like to develop your property, but the City of Ottawa has said that you need an Environmental Impact Statement (EIS) before you can go any further with the process.
-Alan’s Landscaping Heather’s Gardens (ALHG) is here to help guide you.
+So you’d like to develop your property, but the approval agency (City of Ottawa, local Township, or the conservation authority) has said that you need an Environmental Impact Statement (EIS) before you can go any further with the process.
+Shade Group (Shade Group) is here to help guide you.

 What is an Environmental Impact Statement?

 The purpose of an EIS is to identify potential impacts to natural features (such as trees, wildlife, etc.) and their functions, that may occur as a result of your proposed development.

 Depending on whether the City has requested a “full” or “scoped” EIS, the process can involve one or more site visits conducted by our staff during the growing season (i.e., May to mid-September).
 During these visits we record and take inventory of all plants, animals, and habitat that we observe at the time of our visit.